Skip to content

 • stability

-The canonical raw server-owned TUI inspection surface remains /houmao/terminals/{terminal_id}/state.
+The maintained raw passive TUI inspection surface is exposed through /houmao/agents/{agent_ref}/state/detail.
 When an attached gateway owns live tracking, the exact raw gateway-owned inspection surface is exposed separately through /houmao/agents/{agent_ref}/gateway/tui/state and /houmao/agents/{agent_ref}/gateway/tui/history.

-For attached eligible TUI sessions, the live tracked state served here is gateway-owned and projected back through houmao-server.
-When no live gateway owns that session, the server falls back to its direct tracker.
+For attached eligible TUI sessions, the live tracked state served here is gateway-owned and projected back through passive-server.
+When no live gateway owns that session, passive-server falls back to its registry-driven observer.

 Headless detail